Pushpendra-1697/wedsurf/README.md

 ## Overview

 This React onboarding project includes pages for login, signup, home, and profile functionalities, catering to user authentication and navigation, and facilitating a seamless design experience.
+The user will be blocked for the next 24 hours after putting 5 times wrong password at the time of token-based login.

 ## Frontend Verecel Deployed Link :
 ```bash